Frequently Answered Questions for Homeowners

 Since I’m the creator of the images, I retain copyright ownership.
 The photographs are licensed to the agent (or you, the homeowner, if you're going FSBO) for the purpose of marketing your home.
 You may use them in your online listings but you may not give or sell them to any other third party (agent, builder/developer, etc.).
 If you'd like to use the images in additional ways, I'd be happy to discuss pricing for those uses with you.

 Should I be home while you’re photographing my house?

-That's preferable.
-For liability purposes, it’s good if you can be at the home while I’m working.
+I can work more quickly if I'm able to work on my own..
 I may also ask if it’s OK to move something in order to get a better scene in a room.

 Speaking of liability, do you have insurance?